tanhengyeow/ctf-journal/picoCTF14/Forensics/Grep is Still Your Friend.md

 # Walkthrough/Solution

 Change directory by running this command `cd /problems/grepfriend/` in the shell.
-Type man for grep for help on how to use the command.
+Type `man gre`p for help on how to use the command.
 Run the command `cat keys | grep daedaluscorp.txt.enc` and you will find the decryption key displayed in plaintext.

 # Learning Outcome

-Grep is a useful tool to search data admist a chunk of data
+Grep is a useful tool to search data admist a chunk of data.